goshuirc/bnc/docs/architecture.md

 ### Listeners

 A listener is created for every IRC client that connects in to GoshuBNC.
 Every listener belongs to a user.
 Every listener can 'listen' to one user+network (and gets events forwarded to it from the relevant ServerConnection in use at that time for the given user+network).

+## Client Library

+The bouncer uses the [GoshuIRC-Go](https://github.com/goshuirc/irc-go) library for outgoing ServerConnections.
+The client library has two main components, the **Reactor** which manages connections, and the **ServerConnection** that represents a connection to an IRC server.
+The Reactor manages one or more ServerConnections.

+The BNC Manager has one client Reactor that keeps track of all connections made out.
+Each BNC ServerConnection uses one client ServerConnection in the background.